-Method Name Description addsubshape(string shapename(in t width, int height)) Adds a sub-shape with the name 'shapename' that must be defined within the current shape definition. appendcompa rtmenttext(str ing) Appends additional strings to a compartment's text.
+Method Name Description addsubshape( string shapename(in t width, int height)) Adds a sub-shape with the name 'shapename' that must be defined within the current shape definition. appendcompa rtmenttext(str ing) Appends additional strings to a compartment's text.
 The compartment the text is added to depends on the compartment name set using 'setcompartmentname' prior to using 'appendcompartmenttext'.
-This method must be called to have the t, Draws an elliptical anticlockwise arc with the ellipse having extents at left, top, right and bottom.
+This method must be called to have the compartment displayed.